mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/01/day-316/">December 01, 2017</a></small></div>
-<p><strong>Trump lobbied several Senate Republicans over the summer "to wrap up" the Russia investigation</strong>.
+<p><strong>Trump lobbied several Senate Republicans over the summer "to wrap up" the <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 The chairman of the Intelligence Committee, Richard Burr, said Trump made a request "something along the lines of 'I hope you can conclude this as quickly as possible.'"
 Trump also approached Senator Roy Blunt, who sits on the committee, and Senate Majority Leader Mitch McConnell with requests to end the investigations.
 Trump has now asked at least seven officials in both houses of Congress and the Department of Justice to end the multiple investigations.
 The White House said Trump "at no point has attempted to apply undue influence on committee members." (<a href="https://www.nytimes.com/2017/11/30/us/politics/trump-russia-senate-intel.html">New York Times</a> / <a href="http://www.newsweek.com/trump-has-now-urged-seven-officials-help-end-russia-probes-728072">Newsweek</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/30/day-315/">November 30, 2017</a></small></div>
-<p><strong>Jeff Sessions declined to say if Trump ever asked him to obstruct the Russia investigation</strong> when questioned today during his House Intelligence Committee testimony.
+<p><strong>Jeff Sessions declined to say if Trump ever asked him to obstruct the <a href="/trump-russia-investigation/">Russia investigation</a></strong> when questioned today during his House Intelligence Committee testimony.
 Sessions said his conversations with Trump were subject to executive privilege and he would not respond to the question either way. (<a href="http://thehill.com/homenews/house/362599-top-intel-dem-says-sessions-refused-to-say-whether-trump-asked-him-to-hinder">The Hill</a>)</p>